Generative User-Experience Research for Developing Domain-specific Natural Language Processing Applications: Case study

-To evaluate our concept, we perform Wizard of Oz prototyping \citep{browne2019wizard,dscoutUserResearch2019}, i.e., develop a ``click-dummy'' prototype, which mimics the functionality of the front-end of a semantic search engine.
-We adhere to the UX approach of ``fail fast'' and collect feedback on the proposed concept in the earliest possible stages of development.
+To evaluate our concept, we performed Wizard of Oz prototyping \citep{browne2019wizard,dscoutUserResearch2019}, i.e., developed a ``click-dummy'' prototype, which mimics the functionality of the front-end of a semantic search engine.
+We adhere to the UX principle of ``fail fast'' and collect feedback on the proposed concept in the earliest possible stages of development.

-A click-dummy prototype aims at following two users' mental models: the logging system and commonly used search engines, e.g., Google. \Cref{fig:click_dummy} shows that the prototype contains the visual attributes of a search field, a list of the resulting records, and such additional features as highlighting the matching excerpts and a similarity score.
+A click-dummy prototype aims to follow two users' mental models: the logging system and commonly used search engines, e.g., Google. \Cref{fig:click_dummy} shows that the prototype contains the visual attributes of a search field, a list of the resulting records, and such additional features as highlighting the matching excerpts and a similarity score.
 Moreover, its overall visual design is familiar to the users by resembling the overall design of the logging system.